mattitii/Genome-data-processing/README.md

 1. `<input gff file name>_gene_annotations.list`\
 This file contains a list of "gene" annotations corresponding to the input list of gene names.
 This file can be used to review the success of loci fetching
 2. `<input gff file name>_<element name>_extension<number of bases to end extend>_collapsed.bed`\
-This file contains the details of the defined elements for locus of interets.
+This file contains the details of the defined elements for locus of interest.
 Overlapping elements will be merged.

 ### *STEP 2*
 -------------